Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Place about 1/2 teaspoon of the cream cheese mixture into the butterflied part of each shrimp then wrap a half-slice of pre-cooked bacon around it's midriff.
 Secure with a toothpick and that's all there is to it.

-If you have some Bradley racks, the stuffed, bacon wrapped shrimp can be transported to and from the smoker without being disturbed.
+If you have some racks or Weber Grill pans, the stuffed, bacon wrapped shrimp can be transported to and from the smoker without being disturbed.

 Once the smoker is maintaining a steady temperature, it is ready for the shrimp.